Say goodbye to jotting things down in paper notebooks — from here on out, we’re upgrading to tablets for all of our note-taking needs.

 Q: Are iPads good for taking notes?

 Any of the iPad variations are great for taking notes.
-Mostly because there are many great note taking apps available for the iPad.
-Most iPad models also work with the somewhat pricey Apple Pencil, which allows handwritten notes, drawing, and other note taking help.
+Mostly because there are many great note-taking apps available for the iPad.
+Most iPad models also work with the somewhat pricey Apple Pencil, which allows handwritten notes, drawing, and other note-taking help.
 (It will set you back about $130.)

 Q: Which is better, laptop or tablet?

 The answer to this question depends on what you plan to do with the device.
 Laptops usually (though not always as in the case of the iPad Pro) have better computing power and internet speeds, though they’re not as portable.
 They may also handle multitasking better, but again, it depends on the model.
 Tablets with the right apps can give you a more hands-on feel to design, art, and note-taking.
 They’re great for reading and media because they’re smaller and lighter.
 Some tablets function like a laptop, but this type usually costs as much as a laptop too.
+If you're looking to upgrade, find out how to recycle electronics.

 Final Thoughts on the Best Tablets for Note-Taking